FAQs

 This depends on where you live in the world.

 Stealthplate is transparent to the naked eye.
 Once it’s in place, it is impossible to see that it’s there unless you are right up against it.
 In the UK, for example, it is illegal to cover your number plate with anything, even if it might be totally transparent.
-However, we have more than one serving Police Officer amongst our customers and they tell us they would have no idea what they might prosecute a user for.
-A ‘construction and use’ offence is about all they can think of.
-Their opinion is that it is not an endorsable offence and it would simply require replacement of the number plate with an official check of the replacement thereafter by an MOT testing station and maybe (but only maybe) a fixed penalty.
+However, we have more than one serving Police Officer amongst our customers.
+Their opinion, and that of our lawyers, is that it is a ‘construction and use’ issue and not an endorsable offence.
+‘Construction and use’ transgressions are dealt with by fixed penalty notices only and as of 2026 thats a £100 charge.
+If you get pulled over…

-We take the view that you should not use Stealthplate on the road because you may contravene local legislation.
-Use it instead as a technical ‘toy’ and if you apply it to a number/licence plate, do not put it onto a vehicle and use it on public roads. 🙂
+The issue may be different in your country, but we take the view that you should not use Stealthplate on the road because you may contravene local legislation.
+Use it instead as a technical ‘toy’ and if you apply it to a number/licence plate, do not put it onto a vehicle and use it on public roads. 🙂 🙂 🙂

 Does Stealthplate block the flashing ‘Gatso’ type cameras?